vishudhshah/othello/README.md

 # Othello

-Othello game coded in C++.
+Othello/Reversi game coded in C++.
 Can play against an 'AI'.

-- If you're here, I assume you already know how to play...
+- Since you're here, I assume you already know how to play...
 If not, [here's a link](https://en.wikipedia.org/wiki/Reversi).
-- To play the game, run the `main.exe` executable file and follow the prompts.
+- To play the game, run the `main` binary file and follow the prompts or build the cpp file yourself and then run the binary.

 ## Game modes
 1. Player vs Player